Daniele Soares es una brillante chica brasileña de 30 años que lleva casi cinco años trabajando en yates de lujo.

 I got to travel to all the countries that I had only seen on books before and met the most incredible people.

-One of those people was a Chef who had worked on yachts before.
+One of those people was a Superyacht Chef.

 He was the one telling me about the yachting industry.

 By that point, I had been working on Emirates for almost 3 years and I thought I could use a change.